My Art Supplies

 Made by an artist.
 Very well thought-out.
 Designed for tube colors (which you would buy separately and squeeze into the pans, and then let them dry–so you don’t have to travel with the tubes).
 Good if you think you are really going to get into this and want beautiful tube pigments.
-I’ve heard that the pans tend to rust (maybe plastic really is better?) but people do seem to love this kit.
+This is the one I’m using lately and I love it.

 I haven’t tried it, but a lot of people use it.